paweldebiec/Coursera_Getting_and_Cleaning_Data/Code_Book.md

 readyDataSet4 <- merge(x=selected, y=activity_labels, by = "activityCode", all.x = TRUE)
 ```

-Additionally, just to indicate the column doesn't reflect numeric value but a categor, we turn subjects into factors
+Additionally, just to indicate the column doesn't reflect numeric value but a category, we turn subjects into factors

 ``` r
 readyDataSet4$subject <- as.factor(readyDataSet4$subject)
 ```

-As we took care of the varaible names just after loading file and used the descriptive variable names as specified in features\_Info of the original dataset we consider point 4 satisfied
+As we took care of the variable names just after loading file and used the descriptive variable names as specified in features\_Info of the original dataset we consider point 4 satisfied

 ``` r
 names(readyDataSet4)